n4demo/learn-to-containerise/docker-apps/linux/asp-net-core/readme.md

 # ASP.NET Core v3 (.NET Core)
-### This exercise shows how to containerise a very simple .NET web application using VS Code and Docker Desktop and uploading to DockerHub.
+### This exercise shows how to containerise a .NET Core web application using a multi-stage Docker file.

 1. Important - Set your VS Code folder or terminal current directory so that the DOCKER file is in the current directory.
-2. create the local image by OPENING a NEW VS CODE BASH TERMINAL WINDOW and paste in the docker image build code below and edit your name.
+2. create the local image by OPENING a NEW VS CODE BASH TERMINAL WINDOW and paste in the 'docker image build' code below and edit your name.
 - run the 2 base images to download the images from MS imgage registry
 - node4demo refers to container registry account or owner that already exists
 - aspnetapp:my-name refers to the application